-Admission to this programme is restricted to current students registered on the MPhys-with-Astronomy programme.
+Admission to this programme is restricted to current students registered on the MPhys programme.
 Invitation to participate is based upon overall second year performance.
-It is only extended to the best students who have achieved, at least, a First Class grade in their second year and have attended the Tenerife Field Trip.
+It is only extended to the best students who have achieved, at least, a First Class grade in their second year.
 Performance at this level is also required in their third year for participation to be confirmed.
-Practical considerations currently set a limit of 5 students for this programme.
+Practical considerations limit the places available on this programme to around 5 students per year.